ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 ## Rendering Search Results

-The below 2 remaining *sets* of APIs render the results for all document matches, and are *mutually exclusive* in that the first, simpler set of APIs are "building blocks" of the second (which only has one available API).
-Reconfiguring the second API would invalidate any changes to the first.
+The below 2 *mutually exclusive* sets of APIs render the results for all document matches.
+The first, simpler set of APIs are "building blocks" of the second (which only has one available API).
+Reconfiguring the second API would also invalidate any changes to the first.

 ### 1. Rendering a Single Result

-The renderers under this key are grouped under `uiOptions.resultsRenderOpts` (instead of `uiOptions.XXX`).
+The APIs under this key are grouped under `uiOptions.resultsRenderOpts` (instead of `uiOptions.XXX`).

 These APIs are more suited for performing smaller modifications for the default use case, for example, displaying an additionally indexed field (e.g. an icon).